Metro Green Line Extension (Minnesota): History

 In 1988, the Hennepin County Regional Railroad Authority (HCRRA) identified the Southwest transitway from Hopkins to downtown Minneapolis as a future LRT corridor.

 In 2002 and 2003, the HCRRA conducted the Southwest Rail Transit Study to evaluate twelve possible light rail routes in the southwest transitway.
 Of the twelve routes, eight were eliminated and four were selected for further analysis: routes 1A, 2A, 3A and 4A.

 On March 4, 2009, the FTA approved a $2 million study of the project, with a then-anticipated opening date in 2015.
 On May 26, 2010, the Metropolitan Council voted to approve the locally preferred alternative advanced by Hennepin County.
 The project at that point transferred to Metropolitan Council control and at the time was expected to begin service in 2018.
-Since receiving approval from the Metropolitan Council on May 26, 2010, the Southwest LRT joins the Bottineau LRT as an official part of the Metro Council's project list.
+Since receiving approval from the Metropolitan Council on May 26, 2010, the extension joins the Metro Blue Line Extension as an official part of the Metro Council's project list.
 The Metropolitan Council began design work in 2013, after the completion of the draft Environmental Impact Statement.